How to Seal Painted Wood for Outdoor Use

 This sealant is ideal for artifacts and outdoor furniture and is suitable for walnut, fine, veneer, and mahogany wooden surfaces.
 The only issues with Shellac products are you cannot dissolve them in water and solvents, and it does not offer additional durability.

 You need clog spray equipment if you’re going to use it.
-It is not advisable to use a paintbrush.
+It is not advisable to use it with a paintbrush.

 Varnish